joshisa/bluemix-objstor-pencilblue/README.md

-Bluemix Object Storage (Openstack Swift) PencilBlue Media Provider ==
+Bluemix Object Storage (Openstack Swift)<br/>PencilBlue Media Provider ==

 A plugin that allows for the Bluemix Object Storage service to be the media storage for the platform.